VandanaSai496/e-Commerce-Customer-Churn-Project/README.md

 import pandas as pd

-# Convert the JSON data to a pandas DataFrame
+--Convert the JSON data to a pandas DataFrame df = pd.DataFrame(data)

-df = pd.DataFrame(data)
+Now, 'df' is a DataFrame containing the data from the API

-# Now, 'df' is a DataFrame containing the data from the API
+# Through FileSystems
 For now, we have all the data in the Filesystem Format (Excel or CSV), we don't have to go through these steps.
 Here's the dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data
 Go ahead and download this and now the fun begins.